What is Chlamydia?

 During the treatment and the first week afterwards, it is important that you do not have sex.
 The drugs take time to work, and you can still infect your partner if you have sex again earlier.
 So wait at least seven days after you start the treatment before having sexual contact again.

 In some cases, your doctor may want to check whether the infection has really disappeared after treatment.
 This mainly happens to pregnant women, as a chlamydial infection during pregnancy has risks for the baby.
-Even if your symptoms do not disappear after treatment, your doctor will do a control test to see what is going on.
+Even if your symptoms do not disappear after treatment, your doctor will do a control test.

 Your sex partner (s) must also be treated, otherwise you will continue to infect each other back and forth.
 That's why you should inform all your sex partners over the past six months.
 For many people, this feels uncomfortable, and that is understandable.
 If you find it difficult to have this conversation yourself, your doctor can also inform your partners anonymously via special services such as Partneralert.
 This way, they know they need to get tested and treated without your name being mentioned.